MG977/GIS4schools-RS/_build/html/_sources/rs_fundamentals.rst.txt

 	The electromagnetic spectrum sensed humans and bees.

 .. hint:: **Small activity** |br|
-	See planet Earth live from the International Space Station with the `External High Definition Camera (VISIBLE) <https://www.n2yo.com/space-station/>`_ (real time streaming).
+	See planet Earth live from the International Space Station with the `External High Definition Camera <https://www.n2yo.com/space-station/>`_ (real time streaming).